by Saigh Kym Lambert and copyright © 2000, 2004 Saigh Kym Lambert (ní Dhoireann), all rights reserved, do not republish in any form

 At this time, there is no reason to believe any of the claims of any modern Pagans who say they know the way of the Pagan Picts.
 These claims stem from the idea that as we know little about them we can make up what we want and present it as fact.
 And the truth is that there are many in the Pagan Community ready to believe these claims.
 However, all such "ancient ways" are clearly of modern origin.

 There are a few Reconstructionists who have taken a look at the Picts as potential material to develop their practices, including myself.
 The difference is that we make no claims that what we reconstruct is actually what was believed or practiced.
 We look at the material we have, make comparisions with what we know of similar cultures, and sometimes we may "channel" material as well.
 But what marks us as unique is that we won't say that what we "channel" or intuit is a fact.
 (Another doing this is Jehana Silverwing and I highly recommend her Pictish investigations The Picts at Pour Down Like Silver)

 Again, although I use Pictish symbols in some of my tattoos, I do not know what they meant to the originators nor do I know they were tattooed....although I BELIEVE them to have been.
 For this reason I only have two "symbols" and the rest are animals.
 One is a spiral and one is the crescent-and-v-rod and these only because they spoke strongly to me.
 Until other symbols speak as strongly I would be reluctant to take them.

-We cannot fully know or follow the Pagan ways of the Picts, but we
+We cannot fully know or follow the Pagan ways of the Picts,

 inspired by them.
-Research what we can and admit to not knowing
+Research what we can and admit to not

 we can't.
-It does neither ourselves or the Picts justice to make
+It does neither ourselves or the Picts justice to

 up as "The Truth" but rather to use what we do know of the Picts and